ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_camera/_index.md

 ---
-title: Create Computer Vision Applications with OpenCV on Arm64-powered Android Devices
+title: Create Computer Vision Applications with OpenCV on Android Devices

 minutes_to_complete: 30

-who_is_this_for: This is an intermediate topic for developers who are interested in creating Computer Vision Applications with OpenCV on Arm64-powered Android Devices.
+who_is_this_for: This is an advanced topic for developers who are interested in creating Computer Vision Applications with OpenCV on Android Devices.

 learning_objectives:
    - Describe what OpenCV is, and what it can offer.